GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/entro_ingot.md

 <ItemImage id="extendedae:entro_ingot" scale="4"></ItemImage>
 </Row>

-*"Entro Crystal is too friable to use in machine frame, but we can fuse it with gold ingot to improve its ductility."*
+*"An Entro Crystal is too brittle to use in a machine frame, but it can be fused with a gold ingot to improve its ductility."*

-It is used to craft <ItemLink id="extendedae:machine_frame" /> and other a few ExtendedAE stuffs.
+It is used to craft <ItemLink id="extendedae:machine_frame" /> and several other ExtendedAE items.